 To add a color overlay, click the color picker next to Image Cover Overlay, then ADD next to "Recent Colors" as seen below.

-In this section, you can customize your page’s width.
+Staying under the Background tab, you can customize your page’s width.
 Choose between small, medium, and large—the size of widget elements will adjust accordingly.

 Each option sets a specific pixel width that your content will fill at a maximum—your content on smaller devices won’t take up these full widths.